-- 58. In January 2012, TD was notified by Coast Capital of the possibility of fraud in Samji's accounts.
+- In particular, as set out in para.
+1.44 above, the Jers' January 2011 cheque payable to "Samji and Associates" was deposited without endorsement to the account of Samji Holdings at TD. - 69.
+In January 2012, TD was notified by Coast Capital of the possibility of fraud in Samji's accounts.
 As a result, TD investigated Samji and/or Samji Holdings' accounts.
-TD's own investigators determined that the account was clearly being used for fraudulent activity. - 59.
-Prior to January 2012, TD did not take any proper steps to investigate, notify the authorities or warn other financial institutions, the Plaintiffs, Class members or others about the suspicious circumstances relating to Samji and/or Samji Holdings' accounts with TD, or otherwise take steps to prevent the use of Samji and/or Samji Holdings' accounts for fraudulent activity.
+TD's own investigators determined that the account was clearly being used for fraudulent activity. - 70.
+Prior to January 2012, neither TD nor Vancity took any proper steps to investigate, notify the authorities or warn other financial institutions, the Plaintiffs, Class members or others about the suspicious circumstances relating to Samji and/or Samji Holdings' accounts with TD or Vancity, or otherwise take steps to prevent the use of Samji and/or Samji Holdings' accounts for fraudulent activity.